A cryogenic memory element based on an anomalous Josephson junction: Conclusions

 \section{Conclusions}

--0.2cm In conclusion, we propose a non-volatile superconducting memory based on a bistable magnetic behavior of a current-biased $\varphi_0$-junction, that is a superconductor-ferromagnet-superconductor Josephson junction with a Rashba-like spin-orbit coupling (SOC).
+-0.2cm In conclusion, we discuss a non-volatile superconducting memory based on a bistable magnetic behavior of a current-biased $\varphi_0$-junction, that is a superconductor-ferromagnet-superconductor Josephson junction with a Rashba-like spin-orbit coupling (SOC).
 The memory state is encoded in the magnetization direction of the ferromagnetic layer, which can be switched via controlled current pulses.
+Following Ref.~\onlinecite{Rab19}, the numerical approach that we used to describe the phase dynamics of a current-driven ferromagnetic Josephson junction is amended to include the time derivative of the anomalous phase.
 We explore the robustness of the current-induced magnetization reversal against thermal fluctuations, in order to find the optimal working temperature at which the magnetization switching induced by a current pulse is stable.
 We also suggest a way of decoupling the Josephson phase and the magnetization dynamics, by tuning the Rashba SOC strength via a gate voltage.

 Finally, we discuss a suitable non-destructive readout scheme based on a dc-SQUID inductively coupled to the $\varphi_0$-junction.
 The suggested readout scheme is exclusively controlled by current pulses, and no additional magnetic flux is needed.